Assembly Theory Reduced to Shannon Entropy and Rendered Redundant by Naive Statistical Algorithms: Methods

-and the final object would be given by the codeword list $ \left[ 4 , 4 \right] $ as indicated by the right square in~\cite[Figure~$3$]{kempes2024}.
-Notice that the set of vertices of the minimum rooted assembly subspace of the final object is given by the set $ \left\{ 1 , 2 , 3 , 4 , \left[ 4 , 4 \right] \right\} $ composed of pointers; and the assembly index is the size of this dictionary excluding the basis element under pointer $ 1 $, that is, Ai $ = 5 - 1 = 4 $.
-Another fact overlooked by the authors is that if one uses an $\mathbf{LZ}$ factorisation/parsing scheme straightforwardly defined by adding to the dictionary the longest prefix of the subsequent subsequence that has already occurred, or a single symbol (in our case, ``z'') if there is no such non-empty prefix, then one would obtain exactly the desired parsing
+The final object would be given by the codeword list $[ 4 , 4 ]$ as indicated by the right square in~\cite[Figure~3]{kempes2024}.
+Notice that the set of vertices of the minimum rooted assembly subspace of the final object is given by the set $\{ 1 , 2 , 3 , 4 , [ 4 , 4 ] \}$ composed of pointers; and the assembly index is the size of this dictionary excluding the basis element under pointer $1$, that is, Ai $= 5 - 1 = 4$.
+Another fact overlooked by the authors is that if one uses an LZ factorisation/parsing scheme straightforwardly defined by adding to the dictionary the longest prefix of the subsequent subsequence that has already occurred, or a single symbol (in our case, ``z'') if there is no such nonempty prefix, then one would obtain exactly the desired parsing

-that the authors of AT overlooked, a parsing which gives the exact assembling process in the minimum rooted assembly subspace of the final object in Equation~\eqref{eqTrivialparsing}.
-Notice that the number of factors/codewords in Equation~\eqref{eqTrivialparsing} (minus $ 1 $) is the assembly index of the final object.
+that the authors of AT overlook, a parsing which gives the exact assembling process in the minimum rooted assembly subspace of the final object in Equation~\eqref{eqTrivialparsing}.
+Notice that the number of factors/codewords in Equation~\eqref{eqTrivialparsing} (minus 1) is the assembly index of the final object.
 Except for the initial basis element ``z'', the parsing in Equation~\eqref{eqTrivialparsing} exactly corresponds to the sequence of edge labels of the rooted assembly path of the final object.
 In this trivial example, we see that the shortest rooted assembly path and the longest one (which belong to the minimum rooted assembly subspace) are the same.

+This also answers the AT authors' challenge and questioning in~\cite{kempes2024} regarding the lack of dictionary or memory in Ai, this is yet another fallacy, the dictionary is in the parsed molecules themselves.
+It is not that they do not. and that LZ algorithms are artificial computational constructs, it is just that the authors have not been capable of finding the obvious technical analogies and equivalences that in computer science are separated for implementation or pedagogical purposes.

-The second part (b) of the counterargument constitutes an intersection of the ``Texas sharp shooter'' with the ``hasty generalisation'' fallacies: where one takes the global properties as always the same as the properties resulting from analyses of particular local cases, which they would invariably be, given that the criteria for the latter analyses were chosen to produce the desired local properties.
+Regarding (b), the authors' counterargument constitutes a combination of the ``Texas sharp shooter'' and the ``hasty generalisation'' fallacies: where one takes the global properties as always the same as the properties resulting from analyses of particular local cases, which they would invariably be, given that the criteria for the latter analyses were chosen to produce the desired local properties.